-Stairway wall decor ideas
+Stairway wall ideas

-‘The wall at the top of the stairs can lend itself to many different types of art or mirror installations’ says Jenny Allan, founder of Jenny Allan Design, on Instagram at @jennyallandesign.
+'The wall at the top of the stairs can lend itself to many different types of art or mirror installations,' says Jenny Allan, founder of Jenny Allan Design, on Instagram at @jennyallandesign (opens in new tab).

 'It is important to measure out all the proportions given the double height in a stairwell, so a standard size piece of art may well not be suitable.
 Gallery walls of art can work very well and are often popular in staircases, as well as sculptural pieces or a large statement canvas.'

 'Landing spaces are tricky and can often be overlooked with the focus being on the main living spaces.
 But by adding suitable items to these areas it helps the overall scheme of a house feel cohesive and well thought through.'

 An elegant wall panelling idea is fabulous for any space, particularly a staircase where you can add maximum impact where minimal space is available.
 Decorative wall panels add a sense of grandeur to a staircase wall, creating a subtle yet sophisticated decor to frame the stairs.

 Make even more of style statement with this idea by adding colour to the panelling or pattern to the wall above, with a characterful wallpaper.

 Why be subtle when you can make a statement?
 In an already narrow stairwell you can't be worried about making the space feel enclosed.
 You're almost better off owning it by decorating every inch of wall space to celebrate what you have to work with.

 In this captivating staircase idea the decorating theme is striking monochrome, with gallery-like white walls to make the dramatic black and white prints in black frames stand out.

 3. Stagger wall art to guide direction down a stairway